ashton314/slt-git-manual/git_manual_v1.md

 Use Filezilla to copy your project from your desktop to the server.
 Alternatively, you can use build scripts to automate this process.

-A build script can make deploying code to a server very convienent.
+A build script can make deploying code to a server very convenient.
 Here's an example build script for the supply tracker/print jobs site, stored in `Makefile`:

     ## Makefile
     ## Ashton Wiersdorf